chriscorwin/demuxe/README.md

 Also, SVG files do not have access to fonts the same way HTML elements do, so we've developed a script that embeds the font files in the SVGs themselves.

 - Use `svg-font-embedder` to embed fonts inside the Sketch SVG exports.
+	- Install the font embedder manually

+		`npm install git+ssh://git@github.exacttarget.com:uxarchitecture/svg-font-embedder.git`

+		**DO NOT** put this in package.json because it will cause heroku deploys to fail.
+Eventually this repo needs moved to github.com/salesforce-ux (or somewhere else that Heroku can see it)
 	- From the root directory of this project, run

 		`node ./dev-assets/utilities/embed-fonts-in-svgs`

 	- By default the script will scan the `your-code-here/` directory for all SVG files referencing font files, attempt to locate the required font files on your machine, and, create an embedded copy of the files with the `.embedded.svg` suffix.

 	- To convert other project directories, add a directory path when running the script, thus:

 		`node ./dev-assets/utilities/embed-fonts-in-svgs ./some/project/path`